roc-lang/examples/examples/Results/README.md

 # Results & Error Handling

-This example shows how to use `Result`, in particular when you want to chain functions and return the first error if any occurs.
+This example shows how to use `Result` in functions that can return errors.
+In particular, we will see how to use `Result.try` or the try operator `?` to chain functions and return the first error if any occurs.

 ## Code